René II of Lorraine: Life

 René was born in Angers, the son of Yolande of Lorraine and Frederick, Count of Vaudémont.
 He spent his youth in the court of his grandfather René I of Anjou between Angers and Provence.
-René succeeded his father in Vaudémont in 1470 and, three years later, his uncle as captain of Angers, seneschal and governor of Anjou.
+René succeeded his father as count of Vaudémont in 1470 and, three years later, his uncle as captain of Angers, seneschal and governor of Anjou.
 That same year he became Duke of Lorraine, which was at the time under the pressure of both Louis XI of France and Charles the Bold of Burgundy, with whom he initially allied.
 When the latter began to establish garrisons in Lorraine, however, René secretly allied with Louis (1474).

 Charles invaded the duchy and René was forced to quit Nancy (30 November 1475).
 He regained the city on 5 October the following year and moved to Switzerland to hire an army of Swiss mercenaries.
 With this force René defeated and killed Charles at the Battle of Nancy (5 January 1477), ending the Burgundian Wars.
 In 1476, upon the death of his grandmother, he became sole Count of Harcourt and Baron of Elbeuf.

 The alliance with Louis would not last, as Louis moved to acquire René's lands.
 In June 1478, as compensation for the royal seizure of Anjou and Provence, Louis XI reaffirmed his rights to the formerly Burgundian possessions of the Duchy of Luxembourg and the County of Burgundy, and then transferred those rights to René and all of his descendants.